charlie-vo/Docker-Nagios/README.md

 ### Running

-Run with the example configuration with the following:
+Run with the example configuration with the following (see below for VictorOps configuration requirements):

 ```sh
 docker run --name nagios4 -p 0.0.0.0:8080:80 jasonrivers/nagios:latest